 Choosing a Third Language to Introduce

-Knowing any extra language is an advantage, however we thought that if we could introduce a more widely spoken language would give them better opportunities.
+Knowing any extra language is an advantage.
+However we thought that if we could introduce a more widely spoken language would give them better opportunities.

 Our language plan

-To start with “Ana” (nickname) was coming a couple of days per week to spend time with “J4” who was three years old at the time, but once he got used to her she started coming a few days per week for 2hrs at a time.
+To start with “Ana” (nickname) was coming a couple of days per week to spend time with my eldest son who was three years old at the time, but once he got used to her she started coming a few days per week for 2hrs at a time.

 Ana speaks to our children ONLY in Spanish, which is her native language and she has done so from the very first day.

 She often invites our boys to her house for lunch on weekends where they are fully immersed in the Spanish language as her parents only speak Spanish.
 This has been a fantastic bonus and we feel very lucky to have her around.

-“J4” is speaking conversations with her now and although he will throw a few Italian words in there every now and again when he doesn’t know the Spanish word, he is improving every day.
-“K2” understands a lot of what she says and will repeat and say the colours and numbers etc. but he is still young and mixes Italian and English quite a lot as well.
+“J” is speaking conversations with her now and although he will throw a few Italian words in there every now and again when he doesn’t know the Spanish word, he is improving every day.
+“K” understands a lot of what she says and will repeat and say the colours and numbers etc. but he is still young and mixes Italian and English quite a lot as well.
 Also he doesn’t spend nearly as much time with her as his older brother at the moment.

 “The limits of my languages are the limits of my world” – Ludwig Wittgenstein